Sdamirsa/TiLense-4BlackBox-VLM/README.md

 To summarize, the process of mask importance calculation involves:

-1. **Base answer**: Finding the base answer (i.e, most prevalent, most consistent)
+1. **Answer Consistency**: Computing the frequency distribution of model predictions for each unmasked image.
-2. **Mask Importance**: For each masked region, calculate the deviation of the masked prediction from the original answer (1 if all N runs are different, 0 if all N runs are similar to base answer).
+2. **Mask Importance**: For each masked region, calculate the deviation of the masked prediction from the original answer distribution.
+3. **Normalization**: Adjusting mask importance scores using the answer consistency from the unmasked image.
-3. **Visualization**: Showing the important tiles on the image overlay.
+4. **Visualization**: Showing the important tiles on the image overlay.

 </details>